Sunday 17th June

 We are part of the Church of England's Diocese of London but also are delighted to have people from other Christian traditions as part of our family.
 We have a programme of Sunday studies, events, lunches, trips and concerts throughout the year and hope that you will come and join us.
 We try to be an open-minded, inclusive and welcoming community of faith.

-As part of our outreach to the local community we are developing a programme for people with dementia and their carers ("Hymns & Pimms").
+As part of our outreach to the local community we are developing a programme for people with dementia and their carers ("Hymns & Pimms") and for homeless people on our streets (Thursday Lunch Club).
 We participate in the Mayfair Neighbourhood Forum, the local cultural festival "Summer in the Square" and have helped to found and run the Mayfair Community Choir.

 St Augustine’s advice is important to us: “in the primary things, unity; in the secondary things, liberality; in all things, charity”.
 We welcome people of belief, those who are seeking faith and friendship, and those who doubt.
 We look forward very much to welcoming you in the near future.